 MSRP on the Impact Sport muffs is about $75.
-Actual street prices tend to be a bit cheaper, and Amazon even sells them for less than $45.
+Actual street prices tend to be a bit cheaper, and Amazon even sells them at a very attractive price.

 I hope this Howard Leight Impact Sport review has been helpful.
 If you are looking for electronic hearing protection, but want to get even cheaper, check out my review of the Caldwell E-MAX earmuffs.
-The Caldwell ear pro are a little bulkier, but work very well and sell for less than $25.
+The Caldwell ear pro are a little bulkier, but work reasonably well.

 GunsHolstersAndGear.com is a for-profit website.
 I do not charge readers a dime to access the information I provide.

 Some of the links on this page and site are affiliate links to companies like Amazon and Palmetto State Armory.
 These links take you to the products mentioned in the article.
 Should you decide to purchase something from one of those companies, I make a small commission.